Mind the Cost of Scaffold! Benign Clients May Even Become Accomplices of Backdoor Attack: Background and Related Work

 \textbf{Attack goal.} The attack goal can be summarized as follows:

-\begin{packeditemize} \item \textbf{Effectiveness}: The attacker must ensure that the backdoor function does not compromise the global model’s performance on primary tasks, maintaining high accuracy for both backdoor and benign predictions. \item \textbf{Stealthiness}: the backdoor should be robust against potential defenses. \item \textbf{Durability}: The backdoor should remain effective in the global model for as long as possible, even after the attacker stops participation in the training process, thereby maximizing the longevity of the attack. \end{packeditemize}
+\begin{packeditemize} \item \textit{Effectiveness}: The attacker must ensure that the backdoor function does not compromise the global model’s performance on primary tasks, maintaining high accuracy for both backdoor and benign predictions. \item \textit{Robustness}: the backdoor should be robust against potential defenses. \item \textit{Durability}: The backdoor should remain effective in the global model for as long as possible, even after the attacker stops participation in the training process, thereby maximizing the longevity of the attack. \end{packeditemize}

-\textbf{Attack capability.} We assume the attacker can compromise at least one client, acting as a benign client during the training process, thereby allowing him to operate covertly within the system.
+\textbf{Attacker's capability.} We assume the attacker can compromise at least one client during the training process, thereby allowing him to operate covertly within the system.
 Additionally, participation in FL provides the attacker with full knowledge of the model structure, facilitated by the consensus among all clients on a common learning objective.
-This enables the insertion of backdoor triggers, modification of sample labels, and manipulation of local training updates.
+This enables the insertion of backdoor triggers, the modification of sample labels, and the manipulation of local training updates.
 It is essential to note that the attacker cannot control the server or directly manipulate the aggregation procedure or the global model.
 They also lack access to data and models from non-compromised clients.